13 Best Meal Kit Delivery Services In Canada: Dine in Style with a Meal Kit Subscription

 Cook it (Quebec and Ontario)

-Residents of Ontario and Quebec should definitely consider Cook it when searching for a meal kit delivery service.
+Residents of Ontario and Quebec should consider Cook it when searching for a meal kit delivery service.
 Not only do they offer the largest selection of weekly recipes (14), but their pricing is very competitive.
-Like HelloFresh, they offer both gluten-free menu options and 100% hormone-free meat.
+Like HelloFresh, they offer gluten-free menu options and 100% hormone-free meat.
 Cook it has large families covered too, with meal boxes available to serve as many as seven people.
 Too bad it’s only available in central Canada.

 Fresh City Farms (Toronto – food delivery, including meal kits)